folio-org/stripes/doc/dev-guide.md

 * `hasPerm` -- a function that can be used for [checking whether the presently logged-in user has a specified permission](#testing-for-permission).

+* `hasInterface` -- a function that can be used for [checking whether the connected Okapi instance supports [a specified interface at a compatible version](#testing-for-interfaces).

 * `logger` -- a [stripes-logger](https://github.com/folio-org/stripes-logger) object that has been configured for Stripes and can be used in the usual way: see [Logging](#logging).

 * `store` -- the application's [Redux](https://github.com/reactjs/redux) store. **In general, you should not use this**, relying instead on the Stripes Connect facilities; but it is provided as a backdoor which developers can use with discretion.
 See [Appendix A](#appendix-a-escaping-to-redux).